Amos Klausner

 Team Lead // Art Director PricewaterhouseCoopers (PwC) // March 2014 - November 2025

-• Direct, coach, and inspire a 15-person Creative Experiences team of senior and junior designers.
+• Direct, coach, and inspire a 15-person team across campaigns, experiential design, and digital communications.

 • Foster a high-performance, innovation-based culture and oversee the onboarding of new talent.

-• Art direct a high volume of brand-critical events, technology trade shows, and global sponsorships.
+• Art direct over 500 brand-critical events each year including technology trade shows, and global sponsorships.

-• Copy development including editorial, headlines, sub-heads, body copy, and pitch decks.
+• Develop content including editorial, headlines, sub-heads, body copy, and pitch decks.

 • Provide design and strategic direction for internal communications and L&D programs.

-• Directly contributed to driving billions of dollars into the business pipeline through brand relevance.
+• Contribute to the addition of over $5 billion dollars into the business pipeline annually.

-• Managed and grew an $8+ million a year merchandising program as an extension of the brand’s promise.
+• Transform and grow an $8+ million a year merchandising program as an extension of the brand’s promise.

 Brand Manager // PricewaterhouseCoopers (PwC) // August 2006 - February 2014